New York State Route 25: Manhattan and Queens

 NY 25 begins near Second Avenue in Manhattan, at the western end of the double-decked Queensboro Bridge spanning the East River and Roosevelt Island.
-East of the bridge NY 25 becomes Queens Boulevard at the intersection with NY 25A, in the Long Island City section of the borough of Queens.
+East of the bridge, NY 25 becomes Queens Boulevard at the intersection with NY 25A, in the Long Island City section of the borough of Queens.
 Queens Plaza is based around this section of the road.

 In Long Island City, NY 25 runs southeast beneath the elevated tracks of the IRT Flushing Line.
 At Thompson Avenue, the route turns to run eastward as the multi-lane divided Queens Boulevard, straddling the Flushing Line's elevated structure eastward to 48th Street, at which point the Flushing Line turns northeast onto Roosevelt Avenue and Queens Boulevard becomes 6 lanes in each direction, with main and service roads.
 In Woodside, NY 25 meets I-278 at exit 39.
-In Elmhurst, the road runs over the eponymous subway line starting at the intersection with Grand Boulevard and Broadway.
+In Elmhurst, the road runs over the eponymous subway line starting at the intersection with Grand Avenue and Broadway.
 In Corona, the road intersects the Long Island Expressway (I-495) and the northern terminus of Woodhaven Boulevard.

 Outside of Rego Park, NY 25 turns slightly southeast towards Forest Hills and Jamaica.
 In Kew Gardens the route is connected to the westbound and eastbound roadways of Union Turnpike and passes over the Jackie Robinson Parkway without access.
 Near Jamaica, the road meets I-678 at exit 9, a partial interchange.
-Three blocks southeast of I-678, NY 25 turns east and is known as Hillside Avenue, a city street that begins at Jamaica Avenue in Richmond Hill near the site of the former LIRR station.
+Three blocks southeast of I-678, NY 25 turns east and is known as Hillside Avenue, a city street that begins at Jamaica Avenue in Richmond Hill near the site of the closed LIRR station.
 This section of NY 25 is undivided but has several lanes in the Jamaica-Hollis area.
 In Queens Village the route connects with both I-295 and NY 24 at an interchange that serves as NY 24's western end and I-295's southern terminus.
 East of I-295, NY 25 intersects the western terminus of NY 25B; NY 25 turns southeast onto Braddock Avenue while Hillside Avenue continues east as Route 25B.

 In Bellerose, the roadway passes over the Cross Island Parkway and turns east onto Jericho Turnpike.
 This section, to just before 257th Street, is the border between the Bellerose and Floral Park neighborhoods of Queens to the north and the villages of Bellerose and Floral Park in Nassau County to the south.
 The westbound lanes are in New York City, whereas the eastbound lanes are in Nassau County.